All Episodes

 They've been playing this game forever for decades.

-He said watching ESPN is like watching the real housewives of Atlanta.
+He said, watching ESPN is like watching the real housewives of Atlanta.

 Ooh.

-This is gonna be fun.
+This is going to be fun.

-Uh anyway, here's uh Michelle Obama.
+Anyway, here's Michelle Obama.

-But there's drama in Spain's so much drama.
+But there's drama in sports.

 You know, if I listen to ESPN for an hour, it's like watching the real housewives of Atlanta.